Address: Autódromo José Carlos Pace, Av. Senador Teotnio Vilela, 261 São Paulo, Brazil

 Following two fatal crashes which took the lives of Stock Car Brasil drivers Rafael Sperafico in 2007 and Gustavo Sondermann in 2011, a revised chicane was introduced for these races (but not F1) at the Curva do Café corner.
 The slightly clunky, tyre-lined chicane was further altered for the 2013 season, being eased on exit (though initially, contractors built the chicane the wrong way round and it had to be rebuilt a second time...).
 It remains in use for the popular stock car races, in combination with specially-designed SAFER barriers, identical to those now widely used on North American ovals, which had replaced the concrete wall at the final turn following the Sperafico crash.

 Additional run-off was also created at the Senna-S by moving the pitlane exit further back, while further earthworks created more room to the outside of Curva do Sol.
-The final track change came with the addition of an alternate route at Bico de Pato, possible for use during motorcycle events.
+The final track change came with the addition of an alternate route at Bico de Pato, possibly for use during motorcycle events, though this does not seem to have eventualised.
 The works, including a full track resurfacing, were completed ahead of the Grand Prix in November, with a second phase due to start following the race.
-This will see the existing pit buildings demolished and new ones built, with increased garage and paddock space.
-A reduced calendar of events will be run in 2015 with a temporary pit lane to be employed while the construction work takes place.
+This saw the existing pit buildings demolished and new ones built, with increased garage and paddock space.
+A reduced calendar of events was run in 2015 with a temporary pit lane to be employed while the construction work takes place.

 The Autódromo José Carlos Pace is located in the southern region of São Paulo, in the Interlagos district.
 The nearest international airport is São Paulo-Guarulhos, 30 miles to the north east, approximately 45 minutes from the track.
 Congonhas Airport is closer to the circuit, offering domestic connections and private flights.